LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 - **Challeges**: Optional challenges can be found in AI and Rebel balance section
 	- Enemies will send small infantry squads to rebel markers in order to recapture nearby rebel locations or weaken their garrisons (It's chance based at 1% + 0.25% per war level per marker each minute IF there is an inactive enemy base in 2km radius.)
 	- SWAT teams dispatched when police officers are down (33% base chance)
+	- Civilians guide the police if they see an armed rebel.
 	- Enemy outposts and ports are protected by antitank mines to mitigate vehicle rush
 	- Starting option: start with handguns or without weapons (hand grenades remain)
 	- Only Randoms: loot weapons and handguns are sold instead of arsenal storage.
 Unlock new weapons by gathering Intel.